-While no international organization actually recognizes Seborga as an independent state and many think the independence claim is nothing more than a marketing gimmick to attract tourist dollars, it does have a rich history dating back to about 950 when the territory was ceded by the counts of Ventimiglia to an order of Benedictine monks.
+While Seborga is not officially recognized by any reputable international organization and many think the independence claim is nothing more than a marketing gimmick to attract tourist dollars, it does have a rich history dating back to about 950 when the territory was ceded by the counts of Ventimiglia to an order of Benedictine monks.
 The claim for status as an independent state is based on the fact that the sale of Seborga to the Kingdom of Piedmont-Sardinia in the late 18th century was never properly registered.
 In addition, there’s no mention of the Principality in the 1881 Act of Italian Unification.
-Regardless of the authenticity of their claim, the description of the Principality reminded me of the faraway exotic destinations used as locations in the Bob Hope and Bing Crosby Road Pictures of the 1940’s.
+Regardless of the authenticity of their claim, Seborga seemed well worth a visit.

 Before settling down for some lunch, we walked the length and breadth of Seborga (which wasn’t very difficult, as the old town is quite small), stopping at the 17th Century church of San Martino and a few souvenir shops along the way, where we browsed a selection of local products.
 After purchasing some local wine, we headed over to the official tourist office of the Principality, where we were shown replicas of the royal crown, the royal scepter and the royal sword, all of which were available for sale in the official gift shop.
 I passed on those items, but I did spend 10 euros for the official Passaporto di Seborga.
 With my newly acquired passport and some Seborgan wine in hand, we walked down to Via Miranda, where Marcellino’s was located.